Song of the Siren

-Muse to Sirens, led by the other worldly vocals of Vanity Ladner, the hypnotic rhythms of Thomas Ladner and the tribal drums of Kristen Huete, is one of Alabama’s most intriguing musical gems, with a story that begins a world away in the vibrant bars & underground venues of Shanghai.
+Muse to Sirens, led by the other worldly vocals of Vanity Ladner, the hypnotic rhythms of Thomas Ladner and the tribal drums of Koda Huete, is one of Alabama’s most intriguing musical gems, with a story that begins a world away in the vibrant bars & underground venues of Shanghai.
 Conjuring sonic inspiration from the golden era of Gothic music and the rich folklore and musical roots of America’s Deep South, Muse to Sirens effortlessly create uniquely captivating and hypnotic listening experiences that lure their audience to a place where one might feel as if they’re standing at a crossroads in rural Mississippi, brokering a deal for their soul with the devil.

 Since returning to the US, Muse to Sirens has performed along the Gulf Coast and set up new roots in Pennsylvania's underground scene.

-The band is currently working on releasing their first album "Haunted", which is set to debut in October 2021.
+The band is currently working on releasing their first album "Haunted".

 Vanity has been captivating audiences with her trance-inducing vocals and somber lyrics.
 Born and raised in Mobile, she is the middle child of five to a single mother and helped to raise her two younger sisters.
 She grew up constantly surrounded by music and her mother's poetry.
 It was her mother's artistic ability and strength that influenced and motivated her to continue songwriting.